On-Campus Student Housing

 Housing Rules and Expectations

 All residents of student housing at SCC are expected to follow the College Student Code of Conduct which prescribes the basic deportment and ethical expectations of all students.
-At SCC we strive to create a culture of respect and tolerance for a wide diversity of opinions but with the understanding that all staff and students deserve respect and a safe comfortable environment for learning.
+At SCC, we strive to create a culture of respect and tolerance for a wide diversity of opinions but with the understanding that all staff and students deserve respect and a safe comfortable environment for learning.
 There also is a set of rules specific to students in residence halls, which is more specific to the needs and expectations of students in a campus living community.
-As such, rules about visiting hours, quiet time, respect for others possessions, no fighting, no weapons, no drugs or alcohol apply.
+As such, rules about visiting hours, quiet time, respect for others’ possessions, no fighting, no weapons, no drugs or alcohol apply.

-Each student in housing will sign an electronic form indicating that he/she understands the Residence Life Handbook and SCC rules and expectations.
+Each student in housing will sign an electronic form indicating that they understand the Residence Life Handbook and SCC rules and expectations.
 Violation of these rules may be grounds for sanctions up to and including dismissal from housing and/or the College.
 Sanctions are typically proportional, so first-time offenders receive less severe consequences than repeat offenders.
 However, certain code violations may be severe enough to warrant serious consequences, including suspension or dismissal from housing or the College.
 SCC students must also adhere to local, state and federal laws, and SCC cooperates fully with law enforcement to ensure a safe, comfortable learning environment for students.

 Missing Student Policy and Procedure

-If anyone has reason to believe that a student who resides in on-campus housing (Beatrice/Milford) has been missing from campus for 24 hours, they are required to immediately report their concerns to the Campus Dean of Students at their location:
+If anyone has reason to believe that a student who resides in on-campus housing has been missing from campus for 24 hours, they are required to immediately report their concerns to the Campus Dean of Students at their location:

 |Beatrice Campus Dean of Students